Stop and Go Poker

 It is where a player calls a raise from the blinds, committing a decent amount of his stack and then shoves the flop.
 The idea behind this is that if you re-shove pre-flop, you have less fold equity as most raising hands will have lucrative price to call.
 By flat-calling pre-flop and shoving on the flop, you reduce the chance of getting a call slightly.
 Your opponent is only going to make a pair around 30% of the time.
 Secondly, if they have a small pair, they may fold when all overcards flop.

-The play is a great move to utilise in low stakes tournaments as you can increase your stack a significant % without actually being all in and called.
+The stop and go play is a great move for low stakes tournaments as you can increase your stack a significant % without actually being all in and called.

 If we re-raised all in here, our opponent would certainly call.
 He only has to call 1,200 more for a pot of almost 3,000.
 However, you decide to flat call.

 You move all in on the flop of:

 Consider the situation for your opponent.
 He has to call 1,200 for 2,950.
 If he has anything less than a jack, he may pause for thought.
 Consider a hand like pocket 5s.
 If he thinks we have hit or have a higher pair, he is drawing very slim to just 2 outs and have around 8% chance.
 Or, he may have an ace high hand like A-10 and fold too.
 Our opponent folding has resulted in:

 - Avoiding an all in pre flop showdown